 Moreover, minimart owners are able to tap on the stock taking system to easily scan, label and upload thousands of stock in their storage with a handheld stock take and barcode labelling device.
 This will allow minimart owners to track their stock movement digitally with ease instead of going through the rigour of doing it manually.

 In spite of the fact that there has been an immense surge in Internet penetration from about 12% in 2007 to 44% in 2017, still, there are more than 350 million of the 650 million Asean population that can possibly benefit from further digital connectivity.
-This highlights the importance of digital connectivity as new products, services and applications can potentially transform how people live and work.
+Thus, this highlights the importance of digital connectivity as new products, services and applications can potentially transform how people live and work.

 Interested to see what EPOS POS system can do for your business?
 Fill in your contact details and we’ll reach out to you to schedule a demo.